EwoutH/EPA1352-Adv-Simulation/EPA1352-G06-A1/README.md

 ## 3. Reflection

-While looking at the original data file and making the EDA as a group we made the following assumption: the errors in the data were made by hand and did not have a inaucuracy issue based on missing values, stochastic innaucuratie, or GPS variation.
+While looking at the original data file and making the EDA as a group we made the following assumption: the errors in the data were made by hand and did not have a inaccuracy issue based on missing values, stochastic inaccurate, or GPS variation.
 This made finding the errors quite difficult and let us think in a different way.

 ### 3.1 Roads

-Hier nog een stukje over dat plan van jou Ewout

-The water ways were inconcistant, some of the water ways were passing through land.
+The water ways were inconsistent, some of the water ways were passing through land.
 A way to fix this was by assuming that every water way was passing through the middle of every river.
-From there a comparison alogorithm could be made to compare the coordinates of the middle of the river and the existing water way.
+From there a comparison algorithm could be made to compare the coordinates of the middle of the river and the existing water way.

 ### 3.2 Bridges

-In the data cleaning the main focus was put on finding non existant bridges and remove them from the data.
-There was no time to analyse the overlap in information between the roads and bridge file.
-For that one or both of the the following plans could be used:
+In the data cleaning the main focus was put on finding non existent bridges and remove them from the data.
+There was no time to analyze the overlap in information between the roads and bridge file.
+For that one or both of the following plans could be used:
- - The coordinate degree, minute, and second of roads could be rearanged with -+ 1 to beter fit a potential bridge.
+ - The coordinate degree, minute, and second of roads could be rearranged with -+ 1 to better fit a potential bridge.
  - The geospatial buffers could be drawn around bridges, after which it could be compared if a road was within a certain radius of a bridge.

-This is also an indentification method to look at the bridges on the Bagladesh land.
+This is also an identification method to look at the bridges on the Bangladesh land.
 In the presented data cleaning all these bridges are presumed fitted on roads but this needs to be checked.
 This could be done by comparing the overlap in road and bridge coordinates.

 ## References:

  - Huang, Y., Automated Simulation Model Generation, Delft University of Technology, 2013, pp.44-52
  - Road Traffic Technology.
 (2014).
 Port Mann Bridge. https://www.roadtraffic-technology.com/projects/port-mann-bridgehighway-1-project/.
-Geraadpleegd op 2022, van www.roadtraffic-technology.com
+Looked up on 2022, from www.roadtraffic-technology.com